jc-luna/jc-luna/README.md

 # Howdy

-I like C++, Lua, Julia, and LaTeX!
+c++, julia, lua, and LaTeX enjoyer

 ![fumo](asset/yuyuko_at_the_puter.gif)